cjacker/csm32rv20_firmware_library/README.md

 - put linker script 'target.ld' to 'drivers/ld' dir.
 - add a 'Makefile', let it can be built.

-There is also another project template provided in csmstudio for 'Shanghai WestBerry WB32F030', after diff with csm32rv20 firmware library, it's exactly same. aka, these two is same.
+There is also another project template provided in csmstudio for 'Shanghai WestBerry WB32F030', after diff with csm32rv20 firmware library, it's exactly same. aka, these two MCU are same with different brand.

-CSM32RV20 can be programmbed by jlink.
+CSM32RV20 can be programmbed by JLink.

-And according to the 'config/cjlink.cfg', it's a config file for OpenOCD. it seems they already have a workable forked OpenOCD to support their 'cjlink' debugger, but not released in binary or source format.
+And according to the 'config/cjlink.cfg', it's a config file for a private forked OpenOCD. it seems they already have a workable forked OpenOCD to support their 'cjlink' debugger and csm flash, but not released in binary or source format.